phomainucuoi/automation-car/demonstone/README.txt

 ### User Interface for the car ##

-This feature provides a graphical debugger for the BFMC contestants
+This feature provides a graphical debugger for the self driving car